Home • About • Projects • Blog • Resources • Contact

 - React Router: Dynamic routes for

-I’ve started using Cursor for the dev work—and while it’s excellent for in-code debugging, I’ve found the magic happens when I use ChatGPT and Cursor together.
+I’ve started using Cursor for the dev work, and while it’s excellent for in-code debugging, I’ve found that in using ChatGPT and Cursor together I get considerably better results.

 Here’s the split that works best for me: